bair-climate-initiative/multiearth/README.md

 ## Provider Configurations
 ---

-**🔥 Warning 🔥** This is a very early alpha version of MetaEarth: there's only a few providers and meta-providers supported at the moment.
+**🔥 Warning 🔥** This is a very early alpha version of MultiEarth: there's only a few providers and meta-providers supported at the moment.
 Let us know if you need other providers and we can prioritize adding them.

 ---